9 Tips for Teaching Kids About Money

-As teenagers become more independent and start driving themselves around, Carrie says it can be helpful to make them authorized users on one of your credit cards.
-“From a practical perspective, having a credit card to deal with emergencies like flat tires is always a smart idea,” she says.
-More to the point, it can help them learn to spend within their means—assuming you require them to pay back every dollar they charge—and begin to understand how the credit they establish today can affect big purchases in the future.
+As teenagers become more independent and start driving themselves around, enrolling your child as an authorized user on one of your credit cards can be helpful.
+“From a practical perspective, having a credit card to deal with emergencies like flat tires is always a smart idea,” Carrie says.
+More to the point, your teen can learn to spend within their means—assuming you require them to pay back every dollar they charge.

 Chris emphasizes that it’s equally important to explain the basics, such as how credit cards differ from debit cards.
-And it’s essential to explain the dangers of high-interest debt and revolving credit.
-“The more they know about debt, the more likely they are to manage it responsibly,” he says.
-This is also a good opportunity to introduce the concept of credit scores, so they can see that their creditworthiness is being graded, just like a test at school.
+And it’s essential to warn kids about the dangers of high-interest debt and revolving credit.
+“The more they know about debt, the more likely they are to manage it responsibly,” he stresses.

 - Consider a Roth IRA

 Once your kids have earned income, they can start contributing to an individual retirement account (IRA).
 Chris suggests a Roth IRA for most young savers.
-“Roths are funded with after-tax dollars, but withdrawals in retirement are entirely tax-free,” he says.
-“By funding these accounts early—when their income, and thus their tax rate, is still very low—kids can benefit from decades of compound growth and tax-free income in retirement.”
+“Roths are funded with after-tax dollars, but withdrawals in retirement can be entirely tax-free,” he explains.2 “By funding these accounts early—when their income, and thus their tax rate, is still very low—kids could benefit from decades of compound growth and tax-free income in retirement.”

 When they’re young adults